hydra-language/hydra/grammar.md

 ---

 ### Heap
-Reference types or non primitive types are a bit different.
+Custom user defined types are a bit different.

-These are allocated on the heap by wrapping them in pipes (`|`).
+These are allocated on the heap by wrapping them in pipes (`|`). \
 These give a reference to the stack managed by ARC.

 ```rust